 - An electronic passport size photo

-Students will have to purchase the required textbooks via online bookstores, The UCC Campus Store or traditional bookstores.
-Lecturers will send other resource materials such as e-texts or links to e-texts as necessary.
+Students will have to purchase the required textbooks via online bookstores, the Campus Store or traditional bookstores.
+Lecturers will send other course materials such as e-texts as necessary.

-7. How do I interact with course instructors/ lecturers?
+- How do I interact with course instructors or lecturers?

-- Synchronously – your interaction is real time which means you will have to be online at scheduled class times using video conferencing or chat rooms.
-The scheduled times are usually after work hours (except Fridays), Saturday nights and on Sundays.
-UCC Online will post a schedule of the chat times during the registration period on Aeorion as well as at our website at http://online.ucc.edu.jm.
+- Synchronously – your interaction is real time which means you will have to be online at scheduled class times using videoconferencing or chat rooms.
+The scheduled times are usually after work hours and on Sundays.

 We recommend that part-time online undergraduate students register for a minimum of three UCC courses per 10 or 13-week semester.
 Students are advised to follow the sequence of courses as outlined in their curriculum map.

 Yes.
-All UCC students pursue the same courses and sit the same examinations as their counterparts across all campuses irrespective of location throughout the Caribbean and extra-regionally.
+All UCC students pursue the same courses and sit the same examinations as their counterparts across all Campuses irrespective of location throughout and the Caribbean.
 This is in keeping with the University’s policy and is supported by the University Council of Jamaica (UCJ).

 For students resident in Jamaica, end-of-module exams will be administered as paper-based exams in a proctored face-to-face setting at UCC campuses.
 Students outside of Jamaica as at Fall 2016 will sit their end-of-module exams from the comfort of their home using a ‘live’ online proctoring service, ProctorU.
 There is a fee of US$36.00 associated with proctoring of each exam by ProctorU.
 This fee is already calculated in the fees for students who select UCC Online Caribbean for the registration portal.
 Mid-semester exams are administered online.